macloo/python-beginners/week03/README.md

 1. Create a new list
 2. Get the value of one item in a list using its index
-3. Make a double-decker list (lists inside a list) and access the items in the onner lists.
+3. Make a double-decker list (lists inside a list) and access the items in the inner lists.
 4. Use slices to get multiple items from a list all at once
-5. Use `len()` to get number of items in a list
+5. Use `len()` to get the number of items in a list
 6. Use `del()` to delete an item from a list
 7. Loop through a list two different ways (one way uses `range()` and the other does not)
 8. Increment a value using `+=`